 Bacterial Vaginosis Recurrence

-Since the rate of BV recurrence can be quite high, a method to help suppress BV more effectively was investigated in a study published in the International Journal of Gynecology & Obstetrics [108.3 (2010): 251-252].
+Since the rate of BV recurrence can be quite high; a method to help suppress BV more effectively was investigated in a study published in the International Journal of Gynecology & Obstetrics [108.3 (2010): 251-252].
 The study took women who were suffering from recurrent BV (at least 3 different episodes in a year), who had failed to recover using 400 mg of oral metronidazole twice daily for 7 days, and divided them into two groups.
-The first group used a metronidazole cream alone after menstruation; and, the second group used a metronidazole cream plus they took a probiotic pill twice daily for three months.
-The study found that women who took a probiotic in addition to using a vaginal metronidazole cream had more success in keeping BV from recurring.
+The first group used a 0.75% metronidazole gel alone after menstruation; and, the second group used the metronidazole gel, plus they took a probiotic pill twice daily for three months.
+The study found that women who took a probiotic, in addition to using a vaginal metronidazole cream, had more success in keeping BV from recurring.
+The study used the Amsel criteria to diagnose BV.
 The following chart was taken from the study and illustrates the results of the experiment:

 Trichomoniasis: Another Cause of Vaginal Odor

 According to the 2014 edition of The Gale Encyclopedia of Alternative Medicine, trichomoniasis can also cause unusual vaginal odor and discharge.
 Like yeast infections, the use of antibiotics can increase a woman’s likelihood for contracting the protozoan that causes trichomoniasis.
 The text states, that the symptoms of trichomoniasis in women, include the following:

 - A foul, smelly vaginal odor.

 - Profuse, yellow, frothy vaginal discharge.

 - Inflammation and irritation of the labia, vagina, or cervix.